Why Dog Insurance

 Think of it like good-better-best policies, Lynch says.

-Insurers typically offer lower-end coverage of less than $2,000, mid-range coverage in the $2,000 to $3,000 range, higher-end coverage in the $3,000 to $5,000 range, and unlimited coverage, “which is like the Cadillac of pet health insurance,” she says.
-“Sixty to 80 percent of policy holders have the mid-range coverage.
+For annual limits, insurers typically offer lower-end coverage of less than $2,000, mid-range coverage in the $2,000 to $3,000 range, higher-end coverage in the $3,000 to $5,000 range, and unlimited coverage, “which is like the Cadillac of pet health insurance,” she says.
+“Sixty to 80 percent of policyholders have mid-range coverage.
 That’s because if a pet has to stay overnight for treatment, for example, it can cost about $2,000 or $3,000.”

 Something else to consider when choosing a policy: Whether the provider has a cap on particular conditions, like $500 for kidney disease or $1,000 for foreign body surgery; a set percentage that it will pay of the overall cost, such as 70 percent of the bill for a foreign body surgery; any per-incident maximums; or specific policies regarding coverage of chronic conditions, Pointer says.